guilhermeUpToTask/TaskWiseFinancesFront/fixes_roadmap.md

 ## Require to Develop Landing Page - next
 ## Require to delete Annotation - done

+# When Requires are completed we will try to implement deployment

 ## Need to Refresh Token if recive 401 unautorized from back if already logged in - done
 ## Need To create a global http error handling
 ## Need to implement custom hooks to handle usequery hooks - next